HussienElBehery/LLM-vs-ML-PoisonDefense/README.md

 * unsloth/gemma-2b
 * unsloth/llama-3.2-3B
 * unsloth/qwen2-1.5B
-    * All LLMs were quantized to 4-bit weights via BitsAndBytes and fine-tuned with PEFT. [cite: 4]
+    * All LLMs were quantized to 4-bit weights via BitsAndBytes and fine-tuned with PEFT.

 ---